BJudge/CV/README.md

 Before Makers Academy I was an Open University addict. <br>
 Having studied a fair few subjects, such as; <br>
   - BA in Business Studies
   - MBA
   - BSc Chemistry (the first two years)

  I furthered my passion for learning by starting a Chemistry degree as a part-time, evening hobby, which eventually consumed every spare moment I had. <br>
  While I have only done the first two years of the chemistry degree, I have every intention of finishing it, perhaps evening taking it to masters level. <br>

 ## Hobbies and Interests
- When Im not immersed in self-study, I'm partail to the odd sport or two.
+ When Im not immersed in self-study, I'm partial to the odd sport or two.
 Instagram account to follow!!

 ## My Experience